How to insulate your Home - Cavity Walls

 The majority of homes in the UK have one of two types of walls:

 - Cavity walls consist of two walls with a gap in between, referred to as the cavity; in order to insulate a cavity wall, the cavity should be filled.
 The outside is made up of brick and the inside is made up of brick or concrete blocks.
-If your home was built after 1920, you are likely to have cavity walls.
+If your home was built from 1920 onwards, you are likely to have cavity walls.

 - Solid walls are made up of one single solid wall usually made of brick or stone.
 If your home was built before 1920, you are likely to have solid walls – this means more energy is being used while your home tries to retain its heat.
 Find out more about solid walls.